C. W. Smith (writer)

-Early life
+Early life and work

-C. W. Smith (full name Charles William Smith) was born in Corpus Christi, Texas, and grew up in Hobbs, New Mexico.
-He received a B.A. in English from the University of North Texas in 1964 and an M.A. in English from Northern Illinois University in 1967.
+C. W. Smith (full name Charles William Smith) was born in Corpus Christi, Texas, and grew up in Hobbs, New Mexico, and oil town 12 miles from the Texas border.
+His father, William, worked for Gulf Oil as an engineer, and the family moved a number of times for his work before settling in Hobbs.
+Smith told journalist Sean Mitchell in 2022 that his childhood was a happy one, describing himself as growing up with other "free-range kids" in the oil camp of his hometown."I just accepted it for what it was," Charlie says about the oil industry of his youth.
+"Everybody I knew, their parents worked for oil companies.
+I never questioned it really."
+In the summers of high school and college, he worked as a roustabout on the oil fields, gaining hands-on experience he would later put to good use in his books, including this one.Smith went on to receive a B.A. in English from the University of North Texas in 1964 and an M.A. in English from Northern Illinois University in 1967.
 After teaching at Southwest Missouri State University, he moved to Mexico for a year to work on his first novel, Thin Men of Haddam.
-Published by Viking/Grossman in 1973, the book won the Jesse H. Jones Award from the Texas Institute of Letters for the Best Novel by a Texan or about Texas and was recognized by the Southwestern Library Association for making a "distinguished contribution to an understanding of a vital social issue in the American Southwest".
+Published by Viking/Grossman in 1973, the book was the first of two of Smith's works to win the Jesse H. Jones Award from the Texas Institute of Letters for the Best Novel by a Texan or about Texas and was recognized by the Southwestern Library Association for making a "distinguished contribution to an understanding of a vital social issue in the American Southwest".